gradle/gradle/design-docs/build-initialisation.md

 * When `type` is `java-library` then:
     * Ignore any existing POM.
     * Generate a `build.gradle` that applies the Java plugin, adds `mavenCentral()` and the dependencies to allow testing with JUnit.
-    * Create the appropriate source directories.
+    * Create the appropriate source directories, if they do not exist.
-    * Possibly add a sample class and a unit test.
+    * Possibly add a sample class and a unit test, if there are no existing source or test files.
+* When `type` is not specified then:
+    * Convert a POM, if present.

 ## User interaction